kailash-manasarovar/statement/docs/timeline/2023/june.md

     - At that class, the trumpet teacher asks me why I didn't bring them before to play.

 - I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
-- I mistakenly believe that only Dominic and his close associates are scheming against me.
+- I mistakenly believe that only Domingo and his close associates are scheming against me.
 - The overwhelming feelings I'm having, and some of the things the trumpet teachers says, make me suggest to myself that the trumpet teacher doesn't really want to be a part of it all.
 - I think Ana is just a lie, it was all so contrived, and she grinned at me on the stairs like I was an idiot.
 - Everything that was happening was extremely confusing to me, and I couldn't keep anything straight in my mind.